felix068/PDF-installer/README.md

 ## Note

-To launch an installed PDF file, use the "pdf_" prefix followed by the file name.
+To launch an installed PDF file, use the "pdf_" prefix followed by the file name (with no file extention).
 Or just cross your fingers and hope it works.
 Good luck!

 ## Requirements (Your Patience)